Quinty-Quest-Bounty/fe-quinty/README.md

 ## 🔐 X Social Verification Setup

-To enable X (Twitter) verification, you need to set up OAuth:
+To enable X verification, you need to set up OAuth:

 1. Go to [X Developer Portal](https://developer.twitter.com/en/portal/dashboard)
 2. Create a new app and enable OAuth 2.0